cairis-platform/cairis/docs/doc.rst

 -  Click on the Create button to add the new obstacle.

--  Existing obstacles can be modified by double clicking on the obstacle in the Obstacles dialog box, making the necessary changes, and clicking on the Update button.
+-  Existing obstacles can be modified by selecting the obstacle in the Obstacles table, making the necessary changes, and clicking on the Update button.

--  To delete an obstacle , select the obstacle to delete in the Obstacles dialog box, and select the Delete button.
+-  To delete an obstacle , select the obstacle to delete in the Obstacles table, and select the Delete button.
 If any artifacts are dependent on this obstacle then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the obstacle dependencies and the obstacle itself, or No to